-- A green building market overview.
+- 5 major risks to green building market growth.

 Follow @jetsongreen on Twitter for more news, links, and commentary.